DUNE-DAQ/nanorc/docs/README.md

 └──────────┴───────────┴───────┴───────┴──────────┴────────────────┘
 ```

-When you've seen enough use `stop`, `scrap` and `terminate` commands.
+When you've seen enough use `stop_run` or `shutdown` commands.
 In case you experience timeout problems booting applications or sending commands, consider changing the `hosts` values from `localhost` to the hostname of your machine.
 This has to do with SSH authentication.

 nanorc commands can be autocompleted with TAB, for example, TAB will autocomplete `r` to `resume`.
-Options like `--disable-data-storage` will be completed with TAB after typing `start --d`.
+Options like `--disable-data-storage` will be completed with TAB after typing `start_run --d`.

 You can also control nanorc in "batch mode", e.g.:
 ```
 run_number=999
-nanorc mdapp_fake partition-name boot init conf start --disable-data-storage $run_number wait 2 resume wait 60 pause wait 2 stop scrap terminate
+nanorc daq_fake partition-name boot conf start_run --disable-data-storage $run_number wait 2 shutdown
 ```
 Notice the ability to control the time via transitions from the command line via the `wait` argument.